Nononoya/ani-find/README.md

 # ani-find

-Ani-find is a small program i made to help keep track of which show i watched
+Ani-find is a small program im working on to help keep track of which show i watched